C&ENVENG 4073 - Water Distribution Systems & Design

 Objectives: The objective of the Assignments is to provide students with the opportunity to apply the course material to problems.

-There will be a number of assignments - while working in groups of four (sometimes 3 if necessary).
+There will be a number of assignments - while working individually or in groups of four (sometimes 3 or 4 if necessary).

 Objectives: The objective of an Exam is to provide an independent test of whether students have gained an understanding of the key learning objectives.
 Details of which course learning objectives are addressed by the Exam are given above.